Münster: Demographics

+Münster has a population of about 320,000 people.
+It is the 10th largest city in North Rhine-Westphalia and the 20th largest city in Germany.
+It is also the seventh largest German city by area at 303.28 km2, and serves as the center of the Münster region (known as Münsterland in German).
+Considered one of the oldest German cities, Münster has been a major city since approximately 1000 AD.
+It first reached 100,000 inhabitants in 1948, and the population has continued to grow since the 1980s due to the popularity of the local university.
+Münster is also known for its bicycles, and some estimates suggest it has more bicycles than people.
+The city reached a population of 300,000 in 2014.

 Number of largest foreign groups in Münster by nationality:

 Politics

 Mayor

-The current Mayor of Münster is Markus Lewe of the Christian Democratic Union (CDU), who was elected in 2009 and re-elected in 2015 and 2020.
+The current mayor of Münster is Markus Lewe of the Christian Democratic Union (CDU), who was elected in 2009 and re-elected in 2015 and 2020.
 The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows: